-Change of rules for action against IAS, IPS, IFS pensioners aims to silence them, say ex-bureaucrats
+Change of rules for civil servants’ pensions aims to silence dissent, say ex-bureaucrats

 The former bureaucrats, who are part of the Constitutional Conduct Group, said in a statement on Tuesday that the Centre has not provided an “exhaustive definition” of what constitutes “grave misconduct” while making the amendments.

-“By leaving this deliberately vague, ambiguous and amorphous, the union government has armed itself with unlimited powers to harass and persecute any pensioner whose action is not to its liking, whether it be an article, an interview, participation in a protest march or seminar, or any form of criticism.
-In effect, this will totally muzzle and silence anyone who draws a pension from the state, which appears to be the intention behind these amendments,” the statement added.
+“By leaving this deliberately vague, ambiguous and amorphous, the union government has armed itself with unlimited powers to harass and persecute any pensioner whose action is not to its liking, whether it be an article, an interview, participation in a protest march or seminar, or any form of criticism,” the statement said.

-The former civil servants said the move to usurp the power of states to withdraw pension unilaterally violates the principles of federalism.
+The former civil servants said the move to usurp the power of states to withdraw pensions violates the principles of federalism.
 This also confers “draconian powers of oversight and overrule on the Union government, which is not in conformity with the duality of control envisaged in the All India Services structure”, they contended.

 Moreover, the former bureaucrats said that the amendments will expose officers posted in states ruled by Opposition parties to intimidation by the party in power at the Centre.